I want my life back.

 What if I struggle to relax?+

 Most people who come here do.
-You don’t need to be good at relaxing for the work to help.
-That’s often the point of it.
-We go at a pace that suits your system.
+You don't need to be good at relaxing for this to help.
+That's often the point.
+We go at a pace that suits you.

 Is online therapy actually effective?+

-Yes, and for many people it’s the more workable option.
-Sessions run over Google Meet, and a lot of clients prefer doing this kind of work from somewhere they already feel settled.
+Yes, and for many people it's the easier option.
+Sessions run over Google Meet, and a lot of people prefer doing this from somewhere they already feel settled.

 How many sessions do people usually have?+

 Most people work over roughly 8 to 12 sessions.
-Often weekly at first to build momentum, then fortnightly as things settle.
+Often weekly at first so things start shifting, then fortnightly as things settle.
 Some choose to continue monthly for ongoing support.
 The pace is set around you, and progress is reviewed openly so you stay in charge.

 What if I'm sceptical about therapy?+

 Useful, honestly.
-Scepticism tends to keep the work realistic.
-You don’t need to buy into anything, only to notice whether things start moving.
+Scepticism tends to keep things realistic.
+You don't need to buy into anything, only to notice whether things start moving.

 Can I contact you between sessions?+